 Welcome to Bethel Independent Methodist Church, Wigan.
 We are a community church in Wigan, renowned for its wonderful singing, where you are assured of a warm and friendly welcome.
-Midweek activities include Ladies Fellowship, Choir, Youth Club, House Groups and Fellowship meetings.
+Midweek activities include Ladies Fellowship, Choir, House Groups and Fellowship meetings.

 Our Sunday morning service takes place at 10:45am each week.
 A Communion Service is included on the 1st Sunday in the month.

 BETHEL’S HOT-POT A.G.M.

 We had a novel idea to get everyone to the Church AGM – provide a Hot Pot luncheon, then a sing-song – and it worked a treat!

 In all honesty, we don’t really have a problem getting members to attend our AGM, but this idea made it something special and is likely to be a regular occasion from now on.
 Pauline Smith, celebrating her first full year as a Minister, opened the meeting with an apology that if her pager goes off, she would have to dash to the hospital for her pastoral duties.
 Five seconds later, her pager buzzed!
 Divine intervention?!
 However, she did manage an opening prayer, then returned in time for a mince pie!

 Following the AGM, the hot pot, which had been made by our lady members, was served along with mince pies.
 Then everyone joined in singing Christmas songs, interspersed with a few funny stories.

 Whist the hot pot was free, donations were given to buy Christmas gifts for needy children and this amounted to an amazing £200.
 The gifts have been given to the Storehouse project, who Bethel support through the year with food and other items for their foodbank.